MyTB444/2D-Platformer-Final-Year-Project/diary.md

 I have decided to set enemies on certain locations instead of continously spawning them.
 They also have a fow distance.
 They start attacking the player only if they get close to them.
 The enemies are set all around the map.
 I have also added fountains which can be used to restore hp to full.
 -29/02/2025
 I have created two sprites, a sword and a blue wave.
 The sword will be a collectable item enchancing the player.
 The blue wave will either be a projectile that the player is able to shoot or a shield that the player can hold up to protect themselves.
+-30/02/2025
+Last boss arena and the boss fight is implemented.
+It has two different attack which it casts randomly.
+When it is hit, it teleports between 4 locations randomly.
+There is also a second phase.
+The fight will be improved.